trogau/captcha-wordpress-plugin/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V3.9.6 =
+Comflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
+We fixed displaying captcha in contact form.

+= V3.9.5 =
+We updated all functionality for wordpress 3.8.1.
+Changed filter for captcha in the login form.

+= V3.9.4 =
+BWS plugins section is updated.

+= V3.9.3 =
+The French language file is updated.
+We updated all functionality for wordpress 3.8.

+= V3.9.2 =
+A notice when changing settings on the plugin's settings page was added.
+We updated all functionality for wordpress 3.8-RC1.

+= V3.9.1 =
+The Ukrainian language file is updated to the plugin.
+Screenshots are updated.

+= V3.9 =
+The Taiwan language file is added to the plugin.
+BWS plugins section is updated.

+= V3.8.9 =
+The French language file is updated.
+The Indonesian language file is added to the plugin.

+= V3.8.8 =
+Add checking installed wordpress version.
+We updated security functionality.

+= V3.8.7 =
+We updated all functionality for wordpress 3.7.1.
+Activation of radio button or checkbox by clicking on its label.
+We added Tooltips for settings page.

+= V3.8.6 =
+Ability to change required symbol (asterisk).
+We updated all functionality for wordpress 3.7.

+= V3.8.5 =
+The Italian language file is updated.
+The Catalan language file is added to the plugin.

 = V3.8.4 =
 The duplicate style is removed.
 BWS plugins section is updated.